Lemieux, Ontario: History

 Lemieux, a predominantly Franco-Ontarian settlement, was first established in 1850 as a mill town for lumber operations in the area, and later evolved into a farming community.
 A Roman Catholic parish church, Saint-Joseph-de-Lemieux, was established in 1891.

 In 1910, locals documented a small landslide, which occurred on the Nation River just west of Lemieux.
 Years later, on May 16, 1971, just 12 days after the Saint-Jean-Vianney disaster, a small landslide occurred on the South Nation River 4.5 km upstream from Lemieux.
 As a result, the South Nation Conservation Authority began a program of soil testing along the river to identify sites at risk.
 In 1989, Lemieux was identified as a risk site, and after consultations with the township, the provincial Ministry of Natural Resources and the local residents, it was decided to relocate the residents to a safer area.
 Over the next two years, the residents were relocated to existing nearby communities at provincial government expense.

 Buildings in the community were either relocated or demolished.
 After selling their properties and buildings to the government, many of the townspeople moved their structures to what were deemed as safe zones, not far from the original town.
 The last building remaining in Lemieux, the Saint-Joseph church, was demolished on August 4, 1991.
 Only the parish cemetery remains at the former town site.

 Landslide

 On June 20, 1993, two years after Lemieux was abandoned, heavy rains caused a retrogressive earthflow which destroyed 17 hectares of farmland at the edge of the town site.
 The scarp retreated 680 m from the riverbank in less than an hour and left a crater some 320 m wide and 18 m deep.
 An estimated 2.8 to 3.5 million cubic metres of sand, silt and liquefied clay collapsed into the river, damming it for 3.3 km for several days.

 A portion of Prescott and Russell County Road 16, beyond the outskirts of the original town, was consumed by the landslide with the balance being farmland.
 The event occurred well beyond where the town buildings and houses had once stood.

-There were no fatalities but a local man was driving along County Road 16 soon after the slide occurred.
-He and his truck fell into the crater.
-Having broken several bones in the crash, he was rescued a short time after.